Ablitech, Inc.

-Ablitech, Inc. is a biotechnology company founded in Hattiesburg, Mississippi, USA, that specializes in the development and commercialization of platform technologies that heal and protect the human body.
+Ablitech, Inc. is a biotechnology company founded in Hattiesburg, Mississippi, that specializes in the development and commercialization of platform technologies that heal and protect the human body.
+The corporation relocated to Baltimore, Maryland in early 2012 and is located at the University of Maryland BioPark.

 History

 Ablitech was co-founded in 2006 by Dr. Lisa Kemp, Dr. Nick Hammond and Dr. Kenneth Malone on technology licensed from The University of Southern Mississippi.

 The formation of Ablitech was a direct result of the National Science Foundation program IGERT – an “interdisciplinary training program, educating U.S. Ph.D. scientists and engineers by building on the foundations of their disciplinary knowledge with interdisciplinary training.”

 In 2007, Ablitech received a SBIR Phase I for the development of a bio-transformable drug-eluting coronary stent.
 Then in 2008 they received another SBIR Phase I for the development of a cancer therapy.

 Ablitech received the Mississippi Seed Fund Research and Development investment in 2009 and in 2010.
 Managed by the Mississippi Technology Alliance, the Mississippi Seed Fund provides high-tech, start-up companies with access to pre-seed financing, early stage risk capital, and product development capital to stimulate and accelerate the development of high-performance, technology-based business ventures in Mississippi.

 In 2011, Ablitech received a $2 million grant from the Department of Defense to develop a siRNA based therapy for heterotopic ossification.